m7moud-mostafa/mahmoud_ismail_cv/rendercv_output/Mahmoud_Ismail_CV.typ

 #one-col-entry(
-  content: [I am an aspiring engineering undergrad with hands-on experience in ROS, navigation, SLAM, and control.
-I have successfully led the development of autonomous vehicle systems from simulation to hardware integration.
-I am continuously seeking challenging opportunities within the autonomous robotics field where I can further enhance my skills and contribute to innovative projects]
+  content: [Fresh engineering graduate with hands-on experience in robotics and autonomous systems.
+Achieved 3rd place globally in Shell Eco-marathon autonomous competition, integrating mechanical with software to deliver real-world solutions.]
 )